Recommended Technology Books (for modern citizens)

 - computer communications

-- AT&T (and the Bell System in general) used the FCC to block the connection of all so-called "foreign devices"
+- AT&T (and the Bell System in general) used the FCC to block the connection of all so-called "foreign devices" including answering machines

-they appear again from foreign markets after the government breaks up the Bell System in 1984), FAX machines, and
+(invented by Bell Labs in the 1930s but relegated to the basement until they appear again from foreign markets after the government breaks up the Bell System in

-computer modems.
+1984), FAX machines, and computer modems.

-- the internet (which is only 20 years old if you start counting from the creation of the web in 1991) was initially blocked
+- the internet (which is only 20 years old if you start counting from the creation of the web in 1991) was initially blocked by AT&T. Why?
+AT&T could make

-switching".
+more money from traditional "circuit switching" than they could from "packet switching".
 Translation: blocking innovation to protect their traditional income

 - Apple vs. Google (closed vs. open)

-- like business tycoons of yesterday, Steve Jobs of Apple Computer (re-branded Apple Inc. in 2007) built cozy
+- like business tycoons of yesterday, Steve Jobs of Apple Computer (re-branded Apple Inc. in 2007) built cozy relationships with AT&T (where Apple

-relationships with AT&T (where Apple introduces new iPhone models) and Hollywood (where Apple sells their music and
+introduces new iPhone models) and Hollywood (where Apple sells their music and movies).

 - Apple controls (sanctions or blocks) all apps you want to place on your iPhone.
+In 2007, Apple decided to block

-In 2007, Apple decided to block Skype and Google Voice (GV) probably to support their partner, AT&T.
+Skype and Google Voice (GV) probably to support their partner, AT&T.

-- Google was worried that their world would be very different if communications where dominated by Apple's iPhone (where
+- Google was worried that their world would be very different if communications where dominated by Apple's iPhone (where Apple could block access to any web

-Apple could block access to any web destination) so they responded with the idea of gPhone along with
+destination) so they responded with the idea of gPhone along with the Android operating system (based on Linux) which they

-the Android operating system (based on Linux) which they provide (virtually for free) to the Open
+provide (virtually for free) to the Open Handset Alliance.

 - Personal Observation:

-- Apple was a purveyor of the open technology religion when they manufactured and sold the Apple
+- Apple was a purveyor of the open technology religion when they manufactured and sold the Apple 2 line

-2 line of 8-bit computers (Apple II, Apple II, Apple //e, Apple //c, Apple IIgs, etc.)
+of 8-bit computers (Apple II, Apple II, Apple //e, Apple //c, Apple IIgs, etc.)

-- When IBM was developing their personal computer which would be called the IBM-PC, they copied Apple's "open
+- When IBM was developing their personal computer which would be called the IBM-PC, they copied Apple's "open design" by creating ISA (industry standard

-design" by creating ISA (industry standard architecture) slots which would accept adapter cards made by any
+architecture) slots which would accept adapter cards made by any manufacturer.

-- Around this same time, Apple decided they could make more money on closed architectures and so were working on
+- Around this same time, Apple decided they could make more money on closed architectures and so were working on machines like the Apple Lisa and Apple

 - Today it is difficult to think about the IBM-PC without thinking about MS-DOS and MS-Windows.
-But many people
+But many people think the IBM-PC product line became

-think the IBM-PC product line became dominant not because IBM produced it but because the design was open (while at
+dominant not because IBM produced it but because the design was open (while at the same time their main competitor was going to closed)

-- Today, IBM is not the dominant player in PCs and this was caused, in part, by IBM moving away from open technology
+- Today, IBM is not the dominant player in PCs and this was caused, in part, by IBM moving away from open technology (like ISA) to closed proprietary

-Channel Architecture) which allowed other open manufacturers like Compaq, Dell, and HP, to jump in.
+like Compaq, Dell, and HP, to jump in.

 - Rule of thumb: open always wins out (eventually)